IrisC113/study-of-power-outages/README.md

 In a bivariate analysis, we explored the association of outage duration with other variables:

 * Climate regional shadows

-Regional variability is revealed through a strip chart, with the Southeast (Southeast) having the longest median duration of outages (~8,000 minutes) and the West (West) having the shortest (~500 minutes), reflecting significant regional disparities in infrastructure resilience.
+Regional variability is revealed through a strip chart, with the Southeast having the longest median duration of outages and the West having the shortest, reflecting significant regional disparities in infrastructure resilience.

 <iframe
   src="assets/outage-duration-by-region.html"